bazelbuild/bazel/site/versions/master/docs/windows-chocolatey-maintenance.md

     # should remove bazel from the system
     ```

-Chocolatey's moderation process automates checks here.
+Chocolatey's moderation process automates checks here as well.

 ### Release